-- One of the many early hints that Dark Magical Girl Fate of Magical Girl Lyrical Nanoha was a lot nicer than she first appeared to be was how much she dotes on her Canine Companion, Arf.
+- One of the many early hints that Dark Magical Girl Fate of Magical Girl Lyrical Nanoha was a lot nicer than she first appeared to be was how much she dotes on her wolf familiar, Arf.

-- Played with in Fullmetal Alchemist with Roy Mustang.
+- Played with when it comes to Roy Mustang.
 He gives a famous speech about his love of dogs, but the reason he gives for this affection is that you can treat them like crap and they'll still be loyal to you.

 - Played straighter with his Lancer, Riza Hawkeye.
 She's the owner of the puppy that inspired Mustang's speech about dogs.

 - Keith Goodman/Sky High of Tiger & Bunny likes to spend his spare time walking his dog, John.

 - Played with in Hayate X Blade with Mikado Akira.
 Immediately after she gives up her need for her father's approval, the root of her antagonistic actions, she is shown to have a dog.

 - In Spider Man J, an anime adaptation of Spider-Man, gives Peter a pet dog named Par, along with cat named Leo and a bird named Don.
 Their names, when said together (as 'Leopardon') form a shoutout to an old Super Sentai show about Spidey.

 - Anpanman has Cheese, Anpanman's pet dog.
 He found Cheese as a stray when he was a little boy, and was the first creature he gave part of his head to to eat.